shahidhelalkhan/fullstack-assignment/README.md

 Order Creation:

 - Develop an API for creating orders.
+- Insert order into Mongodb. you can use MongoDB atlas.
 - Display accurate order details fetched from the order-summary API.

 Deployment: